LATTE (course materials)

 Main Library Hours

 University records are recorded information in all formats created or received by departments, offices, institutes, and institutional affiliates that document the activities of Brandeis University.
-Examples of records include: correspondence, memoranda, meeting minutes, reports, publications, audio-visual materials, photographs, and memorabilia.
+Examples of records include meeting minutes, invoices, reports, memoranda, deeds of gift, licensing agreements, curricula, completed forms, and transcripts.
 Records management provides for the application of planning, controls, and standards to all records from the time of their creation to their final disposition.

-All departments can call the University Archives at 6-4686 for basic advice on managing their records.
+All departments can call University Records Management (URM) at 6-4647 for general advice on managing their records.
 The following four sections should be used in tandem for making decisions about managing records:

 - Assessing Records: Provides practical suggestions on how to determine which records should be transferred to the University Archives.
 This guide is organized by document-type.